getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 }
 ```

-This example will send a transaction `shopCheckout` to Sentry, The transaction will contain a `task` span that measures how long `processAndValidateShoppingCart` took.
+This example will send a transaction `shopCheckout` to Sentry, the transaction will contain a `task` span that measures how long `processAndValidateShoppingCart` took.
 Finally, the call to `transaction.finish()` will finish the transaction and send it to Sentry.

 #### Adding Additional Spans to the Transaction